 I’ll be the voice because I’m the one in the position to be able to say and observe.
 Coaches who are not necessarily the best coaches are getting the certifications.
 Coaches who are awesome coaches are failing at certifications.

 Robyn: There’s that, as well.
 Don’t even start that one.
 At the high level, at the Master Certified Coach level we’ve had two people who have really, really good coaches and they failed on their first time around at the Master Certified Coach.
 I don’t know.
 What do you say?

 Andrea: I think it’s exactly what we’ve been saying.
 We need to not rest on this.
 We have this machine and it’s running.
 Coaching has an incredibly bright future and we still have yet to tap into all of what coaching as software for human existence can do.
 I don’t see new technology, a new software, a new thing that is going to continue to help us succeed and thrive as human beings as superseding coaching.

 Really it’s up to us, leadership in the profession, to think about these things.
 Hopefully, the podcast has eliminated a little bit of it.

 Robyn: I think the schools can do a lot, as well, for different student types with different types of courses.
 The student type that I was talking about just then who are already experienced and might have done 60 hours of training somewhere else, we now have an advanced coaching program for those students who are just coming into 70 hours.

-They still have to apply via the Portfolio Track through the International Coach Federation but at least they don’t have to do the fundamental what is coaching, active listening modules.
+They still have to apply via the Portfolio Track through the International Coaching Federation but at least they don’t have to do the fundamental what is coaching active listening modules.

 Andrea: Yeah, I agree.
 All I ask is that we acknowledge that.
 Let’s not stay still; let’s not have stasis.
 That’s all.